DataFrames - Part 1

 Name: gender, dtype: bool

-If we assign the result of the conditional statement (Boolean True or False) to a variable, then this variable can act as a template to filter the data.
-If we call the data frame with that variable, we will only get the rows where the condition was found to be True:
+If we assign the result of the conditional statement (a boolean: True or False) to a variable, then this variable can act as a template to filter the data.
+If we call the DataFrame with that variable, we will only get the rows where the condition was found to be True:

 PYTHON